Why no one uses your government data

 The General Services Administration, much to their credit, has begun a “First Fridays” usability testing program, which is the tangible result of a much larger and much needed effort to educate publishers of government information as to the importance of and necessity for a purposeful commitment to user experience.

 But as we increasingly push for government information to be published in machine-readable formats, what becomes of that focus on the consumer’s user experience?
 Is the user experience format agnostic?
-Here, the immediate consumer of the information is a civic hacker or other developer, and the interface is an API rather than an agency website, but the intention and importance is just the same.
+Here, the immediate consumer of the information is a civic hacker or other developer, and the interface is an API rather than an agency site, but the intention and importance is just the same.

-The next time you publish a data source, whether in government or out, just as you should with any website, ask yourself one simple question: How can you optimize the experience for the consumer?
+The next time you publish a data source, whether in government or out, just as you should with any site, ask yourself one simple question: How can you optimize the experience for the consumer?

 If you enjoyed this post, you might also enjoy: